bobbobbio/come_boy/README.md

 too slow.

 The project has two rendering back-ends. `sdl2` and `speedy2d`.
 You can select which ones you want via `--feature`.
-The `sdl2` back-end is included by default and it is required to build the tests.
+The `speedy2d` back-end is included by default.

-On Windows only the `speedy2d` backend is supported, so you need to build like this (the tests won't build since they need SDL2):

-`cargo build --bin come_boy --release --no-default-features --features speedy2d`

 # Running Tests
 Run tests as follow.
 You only need to run `./download_test_roms` once.